Thoughts

 Solo individual in white t-shirt, working alone with hand on head staring at screen intently

 Just as it takes many craftspeople to build physical structures, there are many professionals involved in building accessible properties.
 Each stakeholder has priorities and ideas that are taken into account to make a website accessible and user friendly.
-Humans are involved in every facet, humans who interpret the set of best practices known as the Web Content Accessibility Guidelines (WCAG).
+Humans are involved in every facet and interpret the set of best practices known as the Web Content Accessibility Guidelines (WCAG).
 And that’s just what they are; guidelines.
 Throughout the whole process, thinking and judgment calls have to be made.
 By humans.
 It takes time to do it right.
 Not one line of code, but many.
 No easy fixes, rather thoughtful solutions.
 The end product will last and have an impact.

 At Tamman, our team of designers, developers, QA, and technologists take the time to build it right.
 We are thoughtful people, carefully designing and developing web properties so that we all benefit from access to information.
 Our company thinks about all the requirements and ways in which users with use constraints will use a digital property.
 We take the time to listen to our client’s needs, we talk with users, and we always take the time to think.
 Time to think before we respond, think through scenarios, and think about how our work is building something that can last.
 We don’t use shortcuts and overlays.
 This is how we will build a more inclusive web for all.